-The Cruel Arc Of 'Progress': The Story Of Civilisation In Under 700 Words
+The Story Of Civilisation In Less Than 700 Words

 'You cannot take away someones story without giving them a new one.
 It is not enough to challenge an old narrative, however discredited and outdated it may be.
 Change happens only when you replace it with another.
 When we develop the right story and learn how to tell it, it will infect the minds of people across the political spectrum.
 Those who tell the stories run the world.'
 George Monbiot - Out Of The Wreckage

 We are currently experiencing what may be the broadest spectrum of human lifestyles that will ever co-exist on planet Earth.
 Some of us live like Electronic Mages, constantly connected to one another through pocket sized computer boxes, furiously burning through fossilised plant remains in the search for new experiences.
 While others live much more closely to the land, tilling the soil day in, day out, in agricultural holding patterns that unfold largely within walking distance of where they were born.
 And in even wilder habitats a select few still live like Neolithic foragers, keenly in tune with the subtlest cycles of nature and completely immersed in animistic communion with their surrounds.

 And yet as the twin engines of technology and globalisation propel us all towards a more homogenised version of reality, this breathtaking diversity of human cosmology shrinks ever smaller.
 And ironically the same process which led to such a varied selection of coexistent ontologies in the first place is now the very force actively merging them together.
 We call it civilisation and in the seven thousand years or so since it first emerged it has almost completely saturated the planet.
 After having spread far and wide across the surface of the Earth it now begins to reach outwards to the emerging frontiers of space.
 And with each passing generation it could also be said to reach further inward as well, weaving itself a little deeper into the core of the human condition.